Medicare covers a variety of cancer treatments, including chemotherapy and radiation therapy.

 Original Medicare (Parts A and B) provides basic guidelines regarding your out-of-pocket costs.

-- Part B coinsurance is usually 20 percent of the Medicare-approved amount, assuming you've met the yearly deductible ($226 in 2023).
+- Part B coinsurance is usually 20% of the Medicare-approved amount, assuming you've met the yearly deductible ($240 in 2024).

 All costs assume your provider accepts assignment.
 Costs may vary, though, so ask your provider for specifics.

 Medicare beneficiaries can get prescription drug coverage with a Part D plan.
 They may also choose a Medicare Advantage (MA) plan that covers prescription medications, known as an MA-PD plan.